Air China First Class Introduction

 Whether or not I would recommend Air China would come down to what you really value in a product.
 For me, I value privacy and space more than anything, and this product delivers on all accounts.
 The seat is comfortable, reasonably private, and I suspect the cabins are rarely full.
 Furthermore, availability is good, so if you want to plan in advance or book multiple tickets, Air China first class could be a good option.
 If, however, you value great service from start to finish and want the best dining experience, you’re going to want to avoid Air China at all costs.

 Interested in earning some extra points to try this product for yourself?
-Consider applying for a couple of new credit cards to boost your points balance fast!
+Consider applying for applying for an American Express Personal Platinum Card and earn 50,000 points and a $200 travel credit towards your next flight!

 Have you flown Air China first class before?
 How did your experience compare with mine?
 Tell us about it in the comment section below!